 Weight: 6.75 ounces

 Color: BLK (black), FDE (Flat Dark Earth), ODG (Olive Drab Green) and Stealth Gray

 Note: The package does not include a buffer, spring, end plate, or castle nut

 Function * * * * *

-I’ll primarily brace a brace on my cheek or on my shoulder.
-In those cases the SBA3 is a full-on, five-star product.
-Braced inside of the forearm it’s more like a weak four-star performer, and for arm-through-the-brace use, it basically sucks.
+I’ll primarily brace similar products on my cheek or on my shoulder.
+In those cases the SBA3 is a full-on, five-star, made-in-the-USA product.
+Braced inside of the forearm, it’s more like a weak four-star performer, and for arm-through-the-brace use, it basically sucks.
 But I don’t care.
-For how I use this — and for how most of us use a pistol stabilizing brace — it earns top marks.
-And it’s length-adjustable!
+It’s an alternative to a tax stamp and for how I use this — and for how most of us use a pistol-stabilizing brace — it earns top marks.
+Did I mention it’s an adjustable brace?

 Quality * * * * *

 As plastic and rubber go, the SBA3 brings ’em together in the nicest way.
 Fit and finish are great.
 For aesthetic purposes, the only thing I would change would be shaving down the little mold line along the top and bottom.